This webpage was updated September 2022.

 What is the federal solar tax credit?

-The federal residential solar energy credit is a tax credit that can be claimed on federal income taxes for a percentage of the cost of a solar photovoltaic (PV) system.
+The federal residential solar energy credit is a tax credit that can be claimed on federal income taxes for a percentage of the cost of a solar PV system paid for by the taxpayer.
 (Other types of renewable energy are also eligible for similar credits but are beyond the scope of this guidance.)

 There is no maximum amount that can be claimed.